Qatar to host F1 race for first time in November - WHIZ News

-Qatar will host a Formula One race for the first time in November and for 10 years from 2023.
+Qatar will host its first Formula One race in November as part of the series’ pandemic-related schedule shuffling, and the nation signed a 10-year hosting agreement that begins in 2023.

-Qatar takes the remaining slot left vacant on this year’s reshuffled calendar.
-The race will start under floodlights at 6 p.m. local time on Nov.
-21 at the Losail International Circuit.
+The announcement on Thursday gives Qatar the last vacant slot on this year’s F1 schedule.
+The night race will be held under floodlights at Losail International Circuit on Nov.
+21, exactly one year before the start of the 2022 World Cup in Al Khor.

+International communications company Ooredoo will be the title sponsor for the event.

-As the 20th of 22 races this season, it will be followed by the inaugural Saudi Arabian GP in Jeddah on Dec.
-5 and the season-ending Abu Dhabi GP on Dec.
-12.
+The Qatar Grand Prix will be the 20th of 22 races on the F1 schedule and create a three-race swing through the Middle East to conclude the season.
+Qatar will be followed by the inaugural Saudi Arabian GP in Jeddah and the Dec.
+12 season-ending Abu Dhabi GP.

 “There was a strong will from Qatar to be helpful to F1, and in the course of this process, the vision for a longer partnership was discussed and agreed,” F1 said in a statement on Thursday.
 “The vision for F1 to be the showcase for Qatar after the (soccer) World Cup in 2022 was the driving force.”